The Maine Tick Lab provides important data following a tick bite

 "While these aren't diseases associated in Maine at the moment, they are found in states nearby," Rounsville added.

-So far this year the tick lab has received more than 1,200 tick samples and nearly 38 percent tested positive for Lyme.
+So far this year the tick lab has received more than 1,200 tick samples, and nearly 38% tested positive for Lyme.
 People sending in ticks can also complete a survey, which gives researchers more of the data they need, like where the tick encounter took place and what activity people were doing when it happened.
 For information on submitting a tick sample to the Maine Tick Lab, click here.

 For real time tracking information on reported cases of Lyme disease and other illnesses from the Maine CDC, click here.